“Judge not lest ye be judged” – Jesus (Matthew 7:1-2)

 Judge not lest ye be judged is a powerful reminder we need today.
 It’s a reminder to deal with our sin so that we can help those around us.
 It’s also a warning that the harshness we use to condemn those around us will also be used to condemn ourselves.
 Show grace and offer correction in love.
 That’s what Jesus modeled and we should too.

 Take a moment and reflect on this passage.
 Are you condemning those around you?
-Are you ignoring the sin in your brothers and sisters life?
+Are you ignoring the sin in your brothers and sisters’ lives?
 Or are you dealing with your sin so that you can help those around you?
-Spend a few minutes evaluating your life to see how you can follow what Jesus modeled for us.
+Spend a few minutes evaluating your life to see how you can follow what Jesus modeled for you.